 I have helped many people heal their trauma.
-And I have done research on, written about, and taught courses on complex trauma, also called relational trauma, for many years.
+And for many years I have done research, published and, and taught courses on complex trauma, also called relational trauma.
 This kind of trauma results from negative experiences in childhood, such as neglect, abuse or abandonment.
 This kind of trauma is not always remembered as trauma per se, but more as "that's just how it was."
 Our feelings about the experience may become deadened.
 But the impact of this can be pervasive anxiety, chronic depression, jittery nerves, mental fogginess, chronic fears or a sense of always waiting for the other shoe to drop.
 This kind of trauma results in anxiety, depression and relationship difficulties because it stays in the nervous system, reverberating there throughout a person's life.
 I have expertise working with your unique situation to calm the nervous system, to restore curiosity, joy, meaning and connection in your life.

 For an appointment, CALL 415-346-6363 OR email me at email@example.com.